Compare 5,045 Checking Accounts

 Loading...

 Checking accounts are transactional accounts that can be opened at a bank or credit union.
 They are different from other accounts, such as savings accounts, in that they are intended for day-to-day use, like paying bills or other daily transactions.
 They are not intended to hold money for the long term, as is the case with CDs, and withdrawals are not limited, such as with savings and money market accounts.
 In some instances, checking accounts may pay interest, but because the funds are readily available, the rates offered tend to be on the lower end of the spectrum.
-Based on our research, the national average rate is currently at 0.12% for checking accounts.
-There are some checking accounts available that offer high yields, with the best checking account currently yielding !TopRateCheckingAccount!.
-Here are some of the best top accounts we've identified for April 2024:
+Based on our research, the national average rate is currently at 0.18% for checking accounts.
+There are some checking accounts available that offer high yields, with the best checking account currently yielding 6.05%.

 What is a checking account?